polux/propcheck/README.md

-# Exhaustive and Randomized Testing
+# Exhaustive and Randomized Testing for Dart

-A library for exhaustive and randomized testing of Dart properties, based on [enumerators](http://code.google.com/p/dart-enumerators/).
+A library for exhaustive and randomized testing of Dart properties, based on [enumerators](http://pub.dartlang.org/packages/enumerators).
 It is inspired by Haskell's [smallcheck](http://hackage.haskell.org/package/smallcheck) and [quickcheck](http://hackage.haskell.org/package/QuickCheck).
 If you don't know these libraries, have a look at the small demo below to get an idea of what it can be useful for.
 I also wrote a [post](https://plus.google.com/u/0/110708326411316526253/posts/NVQj6zJWzap) that goes into more details.

+## Documentation

+The only documentation so far is this README and the [API reference](http://polux.github.io/propcheck/continuous/propcheck.html).

 ## Quick Start